Piping bag fitted with 6B star nozzle

 Using an electric mixer, beat the butter and icing sugar (confectioners’ sugar) until light and fluffy.
 Sift the corn flour and flour and beat into the butter mixture until just combined.
-Use your hands to mix in the orange zest and vanilla bean (or vanilla bean paste).
+Use your hands to mix in the lemon/orange zest and vanilla bean (or vanilla bean paste).

 Note: 00 is a powder-fine Italian type of flour.
 It is made from soft wheat varieties, and is frequently used in Italian desserts and pastas.
 00 flour is available in most supermarkets, Italian food stores and gourmet delicatessens.